-There are many business forms we come across in today’s world like a partnership, Joint Venture, Limited Liability Partnership (LLP), etc. Here, we shall discuss one of the most seen and adopted forms by many i.e. Sole Proprietorship.
+We come across many business forms in today’s world like a partnership, Joint Venture, Limited Liability Partnership (LLP), etc. Here, we shall discuss one of the most seen and adopted forms by many, i.e., Sole Proprietorship.

 Sole Proprietorship- Meaning

-A sole proprietorship also known as the sole trader or individual entrepreneurship is a business form which has no separate legal business entity from its owner.
-It is owned by one person and he himself is personally liable for his debts or liabilities.
-He is the one who manages, looks after and controls his business.
+A sole proprietorship, also known as the sole trader or individual entrepreneurship, is a business form with no separate legal business entity from its owner.
+One person owns it and is personally liable for his debts or liabilities.
+He is the one who manages, looks after, and controls his business.
 He is to pay taxes on the income generated by him.
 There is very less government intervention and lesser compliance.
 The business name is necessarily of the person’s but can also be a fictitious one.
-The only thing to take care of fictitious name is that it is not presently used by someone else.
+The only thing to take care of a fictitious name is that it is not presently used by someone else.
 For example: Look Fab Beauty Salon.

 - Sole Proprietorship- Meaning

 - Features / Characteristics of Sole Proprietorship

 - The requirements of Starting a Sole Proprietorship

 No Separate Legal Business Entity